mwestera/py4ling/exercises/6_defining and calling functions.md

 **6.13.** Now write the function `is_odd` that returns `True` when its integer argument `n` is odd and `False` otherwise.
 To reduce redundancy in your code, you can define this function in terms of the previous function `is_even`.

 **6.14.** Functions can not only take inputs and do stuff, they can also output stuff, using the `return` keyword.
-The following code does not print `aaah!`.
+The following code (when executed from a file) does not print `aaah!`.
 Make the program print `aaah!` without changing the function definition.

 ```python
 def create_scream():